 Who is eligible for surgery?

 Eligibility is determined by the size and location of the primary tumor, the involvement of local lymph nodes and blood vessels and the presence of distant metastases.
-About 30 to 50 percent of patients who are eligible for surgery are told they are ineligible.
+Although 20 percent of pancreatic cancer patients may be eligible for surgery, data shows that up to half of those patients are told they are ineligible.
 The Pancreatic Cancer Action Network strongly recommends you see a surgeon who performs a high volume of pancreatic surgeries (more than 15 per year) to determine eligibility.

-If you are eligible for surgery, the Pancreatic Cancer Action Network strongly recommends calling Patient Central to discuss our Know Your Tumor® precision medicine service.
+If you are eligible for surgery, the Pancreatic Cancer Action Network strongly recommends calling PanCAN Patient Services to discuss our Know Your Tumor® precision medicine service.
 Know Your Tumor may help eligible patients understand what treatment will work best for future treatment decisions.

 What are the different types of pancreatic surgeries?